What is the Markets Institute?

 The global food system feeds billions and has improved lives worldwide, but the unsustainable impacts of food production constitute the biggest threat to the future of life on Earth.
 The production of food has the largest environmental impacts globally of any human activity.
-It accounts for 40% of all land, 70% of water used by people, close to 80% of deforestation worldwide, 70% of biodiversity loss, and nearly a third of Greenhouse Gas (GHG) emissions.
+It accounts for 40% of all land, 70% of water used by people, close to 80% of deforestation worldwide, 70% of biodiversity loss, and from a quarter to more than a third of Greenhouse Gas (GHG) emissions.
 Over the next two decades these impacts, exacerbated by climate change, are expected to increase.

-To keep up with demand from an increasing and increasingly affluent population, we will need to roughly double global food production by 2050 to meet net demand.
-We will have to produce more with less – less land, water and other inputs – more quickly than ever before.
-We can do this by working together – increasing efficiency and productivity while reducing waste and being more conscious about our consumption.
+To keep up with demand from an increasing and increasingly affluent population, we will need to roughly double global food production by 2050 to meet net demand unless we reduce inefficiency and waste.
+We will have to produce more with less—less land, water and other inputs—more quickly than ever before.
+We can do this by working together—increasing efficiency and productivity while reducing waste and being more conscious about our consumption.

 The Markets Institute was established to be part of this solution.
-We create opportunities for companies to learn more quickly and work together towards results that no single stakeholder can achieve alone.
+We create opportunities for producers, companies, researchers and others to learn more quickly and work together to build consensus and achieve results that no single stakeholder can achieve alone.

 Our work is premised on the idea that no company or government can effect change alone.
 All relevant actors need to change how they think about the impacts of food production, and how to collaborate to make the global food system more sustainable.
-By changing how stakeholders think about an issue rather than what they think, and by offering a space where they can develop precompetitive strategies more quickly to achieve results, we can make today’s better practices tomorrow’s norms.
+By changing how stakeholders think about an issue rather than what they think, and by offering a space where they can develop precompetitive strategies to achieve results more quickly, we can make today's better practices tomorrow's norms.